-BUSINESS STRATEGY AND POLICY
+BA480 (3) BUSINESS STRATEGY AND POLICY F/SP/HYB

-È/SP

-This course is the capstone of the Bachelor of Business Administration (BBA) degree program, integrating concepts and skills learned in the BBA Foundation and BBA Concentration.
+This course is the capstone of the Bachelor of Business Administration (BBA) degree program, integration concepts and skills learned in the BBA Foundation and BBA pathways.
 Strategic business problems are examined from executive management and firm perspectives.
-Prerequisite: Graduating Senior, Instructor's Consent.
+Prerequisite: BA483, Graduating Senior and Instructor's consent.

-F/SP PRACTICAL APPLICATION IN SMALL BUSINESS MANAGEMENT
+BA481 (3) PRACTICAL APPLICATION IN SMALL BUSINESS MANAGEMENT F/SP

 This course provides instruction and experience in small business.
-It addresses both Entrepreneurship and the management of The course also has a practical orientation.
-Students intern for 80 hours with the Guam Small small business operations.
-Business Development Center (SBDC), assisting small businesses as defined by the U.S. Small Business Administration.
+It addresses both Entrepreneurship and the management of small business operations.
+The course also has a practical orientation.
+Students intern for 80 hours with the Guam Small Business Development Center (SBDC), assisting small businesses as defined by the U.S. Small Business Administration.
 Prerequisites: BA260 and Senior standing.